When will I be able to buy Foldscopes?

 The short answer: yes.
 The long answer: our vision is to bring scientific tools to the broadest group of people globally.
 To make this work sustainable, we hope that participants will support our efforts to engage both developed and developing economies.
 Foldscope kits will be available in various forms: as individual kits or classroom kits, with different amounts of accessories included.
 All of this will be reflected in price, but large classroom kits (200 units) will indeed cost one dollar per student, which we are very proud of.
-Further details will be shared in our Kickstarter campaign.

 What ages can use the Foldscope?

 Foldscope has been enjoyed by users across all ages, although naturally some help and supervision will be required for the youngest kids.
 Foldscope can be used for both the simplest observations and for thorough scientific studies, and all places in between.

 During our pilot testing, we distributed roughly 50,000 Foldscope units to 135 countries, building a community of users around the world.
 As we scale up production, we hope to expand our reach even further.
 As a globally focused organization, we hope to democratize access to science across resource-rich and resource-poor areas, and to uncover the amazing biodiversity of the entire world.